prayag001/Stock_Scanner/README.md

 - On start it attempts to load cookies and go straight to the scan.
 - If cookies are invalid/expired, it performs a headless login once and re‑saves cookies automatically.

+## Notification Platforms

-## Discord Audible Alerts
+### Discord

-- Webhook messages make sounds only if the channel/user’s notification settings allow it or if the message includes a mention.
+- Webhook messages make sounds only if the channel/user's notification settings allow it or if the message includes a mention.
-- Use `PING_HERE=true` or set `MENTION_ROLE_ID`/`MENTION_USER_ID` to trigger sounds (subject to user/server settings).
+- Use `PING_HERE=true` to trigger sounds for online members (subject to user/server settings).
+- Toggle: Set `ENABLE_DISCORD=false` to disable Discord notifications.

+### Telegram
+- Messages are sent via Telegram Bot API with Markdown formatting.
+- Supports personal chats, groups, and channels.
+- Toggle: Set `ENABLE_TELEGRAM=true` to enable Telegram notifications.
+- **Note:** You must start a chat with your bot (send `/start`) before it can send you messages.

+### Dual-Platform Mode
+- You can enable **both** Discord and Telegram simultaneously.
+- Notifications will be sent to all enabled platforms.
+- To use only one platform, set the other to `false` in `.env`.

 ## Code Quality